skyfielders/python-skyfield/skyfield/documentation/positions.rst

     [-1.09202418  1.10723168  0.53739021]

-The coordinates shown above are measured using the Astronomical Unit (au), which is the average distance from the Earth to the Sun.
+The coordinates shown above are measured using the Astronomical Unit (“au”), which is the average distance from the Earth to the Sun.
-You can, if you want, ask for these coordinates in kilometers with the :attr:`~Position.km` attribute.
+You can, if you want, ask for these coordinates in kilometers with the :attr:`~skyfield.units.Distance.km` attribute or in meters with the :attr:`~skyfield.units.Distance.m` attribute.
-And if you have the third-party AstroPy package installed, then you can convert these coordinates into any length unit with the :meth:`~Position.to` method.
+And if you have the third-party AstroPy package installed, then you can convert these coordinates into any length unit with the :meth:`~skyfield.units.Distance.to()` method.

 Astrometric position
 ====================